afrenoy/aevol_python/README.md

 Usage:

-    ./movies.py replicatefolder

-Where repliactefolder contains one replicate, with dumps each generation.
-Everything (options, property to record) is hardcoded inside the file for now.
+    movies.py -i inputname [-s firstgen] [-e lastgen] [-p patchsize] [-m minvalue] [-M maxvalue] [-c color] [-k] simulation

+Where 'simulation' is the path of a simulation folder, with dumps for each generation, and 'inputname' is the name of the property we want to use in the movie, for example 'fitness_metabolic' (check the avaibility of files stats/dump/intputname_nnnn.out).

+Example:

+    ./movies.py -i fitness_metabolic -p 40 -c '255 255 255' -m 0 -M 1 -s 30 -e 100 ~/myaevolsimulation

+See source code for documentation of other parameters.